jplewe/aivx.io/about.md

 permalink: /about/
 ---

+# About Me

-I’m a developer focused on building fully-generative 3D engines that blend procedural generation with AI tools.
+I’m a developer working on a new kind of 3D engine that combines procedural generation with AI.
+I love building tools that empower creativity and streamline world-building.

+# About the Company

+**AIVX** is a solo venture focused on generative technologies for games, simulation, and media.
+We’re building tools that make entire worlds — cities, games, and apps — generate themselves.